December, Doubt, & a Little Holiday Hope

 Ok, twist my arm…I’ll tell you.

-The one tugging on me this week?
+But the one tugging on me this week?
 The resurrection.

 I know, I know—wrong holiday.
 It’s definitely giving Easter vibes, but alas I was reading in scripture and noting how Jesus told his disciples multiple times that He would die and be raised back to life.
 This was his inner circle—the ones who watched miracles happen on the regular and were given authority to perform them themselves.
 They knew supernatural was natural when Jesus was in the equation.
 So why don’t we see even a flicker of anticipation in them?
+Why is there no indication that any of them were looking at the calendar waiting for day 3 to come around and Jesus to be back on the scene?

 Because how many times has He told me something—through Scripture, prayer, wise counsel—and I still circle back or just plain forget on the regular.
 I know He is trustworthy.
 I know His plans are good, And yet…sometimes I don’t.